Sign up for my monthly newsletter and receive a free aromatherapy ebook.

-If you have an old injury that left behind excess scar tissue or adhesions, causing pain or limited mobility, scar tissue massage can often help.
-Not only injury but also surgery or repetitive motion can lead to excess scar tissue and adhesions that are weaker, less elastic, more likely to be injured, and more sensitive to pain than normal, healthy tissue.
+Scar tissue massage can often help if you have excess scar tissue or adhesions that cause pain or limited mobility or if you want to improve the appearance of a scar.
+Injury, surgery, or repetitive motion can lead to excess scar tissue and adhesions.
+This tissue is weaker, less elastic, more likely to be re-injured, and more sensitive to pain than healthy tissue.

 When you have a soft-tissue (muscle, tendon, ligament, etc.) injury, the injury heals in three stages called the inflammatory response.

 Acute phase (lasts two to four days): Initially, acute inflammation, redness, swelling, heat, and pain occur.
 The fluids from torn blood and lymph vessels coagulate to seal off the injured area, while uninjured vessels bring in extra fluids and chemicals that create a gel-like substance around the injured tissue.
 This gel contains binding factors that help hold together the injured tissues.